johnApale/AiGroupChat/src/AiGroupChat.API/README.md

 # AiGroupChat.API

 The API layer is the entry point for the application.
-It handles HTTP requests, authentication middleware, and routes requests to the appropriate services.
+It handles HTTP requests, authentication middleware, SignalR real-time communication, and routes requests to the appropriate services.

 ## Responsibilities